Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 <hr />

+TIL:
-TIL collect will return values and each will not
+- collect will return values and each will not
+- creating a rake task will be the easiest way to retrieve emails from a database (which is important for me right now because the hackathon I'm co-planning, we're about to create a mini site to take in emails for pre-registration, but I hadn't yet worked out how I'd get the emails back out of the database)

 <hr />